ddnexus/pagy/docs/toolbox/paginators/meilisearch.md

 +++ Active mode

-!!! success Pagy searches and paginates
+!!!success Pagy searches and paginates
 You use the `pagy_search` method in place of the `ms_search` method.
 !!!